 Accounted4 Limited - accounting in Cambridge for over 65 years!
 Based in the vibrant town of Cambridge, New Zealand, we are a well respected Chartered Accountancy Practice who has provided accountancy services and business assistance to the local business and farming community, as well as our globally based clients, for over 60 years.

-As an example of our community engagement, we are proud to be a Partner of the Cambridge Chamber of Commerce, as well as sponsor of the Chamber Young Professionals Group
+As an example of our community engagement, we are proud to be a Strategic Partner of the Cambridge Business Chamber, as well as sponsor of the Cambridge Chamber Young Professionals Group

 Our 30 strong team, including 10 chartered accountants, have many years of knowledge and experience in the accounting profession with a strong focus on acting ethically, with integrity and in accordance with the Chartered Accountants Australia NZ Code of Ethics.